How To Preserve Thai Basil

 How To Preserve Thai Basil In Oil

-Let’s reiterate again a little bit about what we have been talking about here.
+Let’s reiterate again a little bit on what we have been talking about here.
 Thai basil can be preserved in a number of ways.
 All from preserving it in oil, to fermenting the basil or simply drying it.
 The choice really is yours.

 Maybe you are wondering if you can freeze your basil at home and if it will stay good.
 Then we have another article that will explain all of that.
 Find it here, How To Preserve And Freeze Thai Basil.